 Burned Out Bake Element

-Examine your bake element for charring, blistering, or any discoloration.
-If this is the case, this is likely the culprit and will need to be replaced.
+If you have noticed sparking from your oven’s bake element, disconnect it from power immediately.
+Examine your bake element.
+If you see any charring, blistering, or discoloration, this is likely the culprit and will need to be replaced.

 Faulty Temperature Sensor

 If there’s no damage to the bake element, determine if the temperature sensor is working correctly.
 You probably won’t see any visible damage, but a failing temperature sensor won’t provide an accurate temperature reading.

 Testing the temperature sensor can vary depending on the model of the oven, so check your Owner’s Manual for instructions on how to test it.
 You can also test the temperature sensor for continuity with a multimeter.

 If the issue isn’t with the temperature sensor, your oven may need to be calibrated.
 It’s a fairly simple process that you can do yourself.
 Refer to your Owner’s Manual to find the calibration dial on your oven.

 Once you locate the calibration dial, turn the screw clockwise to raise the temperature or counterclockwise to lower the temperature.
 Each turn will change the temperature by a few degrees.